THIRD PARTY CHECKS

 Are there any fees for e-Statements?

 e-Statements are available to you at no charge.
 Once you are signed up for e-Statements, you will build up to 18 months of statement history for your account.
-If you request a paper copy of a statement from the credit union, there is a fee of up to $3 per month.
+If you request a paper copy of a statement from the credit union, there is a fee of $1 per month.

 How do I access my e-Statements?